 If you’ve ever fantasized about drinking wine in an underground cave, sipping wine at Verjus Bar à Vins is about as close as you’ll get in Paris.
 Located in the cellar below Braden Perkins and Laura Adrian’s popular Verjus restaurant, the atmosphere in this wine bar feels otherworldly.

-For us, visiting the wine bar at Verjus was a bit of a homecoming since we had dined at Secret Kitchen, the American owners’ original Paris restaurant, a week shy of a decade earlier.
-Ironically we celebrated Daryl’s birthday at Secret Kitchen and kicked off our Valentine’s evening at Verjus.
+For us, visiting the wine bar at Verjus was a bit of a homecoming since we had dined at Hidden Kitchen, the American owners’ original Paris restaurant, a week shy of a decade earlier.
+Ironically we celebrated Daryl’s birthday at Hidden Kitchen and kicked off our Valentine’s evening at Verjus all these years later.

 Verjus Bar à Vins is located at 52 Rue de Richelieu, 75001 Paris, France.

-A perennial entry in the annual list of The World’s 50 Best Restaurants, Septime is one of Paris’ most difficult reservations to secure.
+A perennial entry in the annual list of Pellegrino’s World’s 50 Best Restaurants list, Septime is one of Paris’ most difficult reservations to secure.
 Getting into Septime La Cave is a much easier proposition.

 That being said, you won’t be able to order Septime’s restaurant’s menu in the less formal wine bar.
 What you can do instead is start your evening with curated natural wines and creative aperitivos.